madhoolikacvss/CSE-110-lab1/index.md

 5. Poured in milk and hope
 6. Mixed until my hand hurt
 7. Dumped it gently into a cupcake mould
-8. Checked it into my instant pot cause I dont have an oven
+8. Checked it into my Instant Pot cause I don't have an oven
-9. Pressure cooked it for 19 mins
+9. Pressure cook it for 19 mins
-10. Put come icing on it until it covered up all of my mistakes
+10. Put some icing on it until it covers up all of my mistakes

-Hey they did turn out to ~~be cute~~ look cute, not sure about the taste If you want to see how they look, follow the procedure below:
+Hey they did turn out to ~~be delicious~~ look cute, not sure about the taste If you want to see how they look, follow the procedure below:
-- Follow me on my instagram (I wont give you my id, Sherlock Holmes)
+- Follow me on my Instagram (I won't give you my id, Sherlock Holmes)
-* Subscribe to my youtube (I dont have one)
+* Subscribe to my YouTube (I don't have one)
 + Send me $50

-Ending my assignment with some self-care chechlick for you:
+Ending my assignment with some self-care checklist for you:

 - [ ] Had breakfast?
 - [ ] Showered